 SCDI provides a unique platform to work in Partnership with us to promote your organisation and benefit from significant profile through affiliation with our key thought-leadership network.
 There are various Partnership Opportunities and levels of engagement available through our Surveys & Research policy work and our Events programme.
 Find out more here.

 Please click below to access contact details for SCDI.

-SCDI made a submission in August 2014 to the Department for Transport re the&nbsRead more...
+SCDI made a submission in August 2014 in relation to The City of Edinburgh Council's SustainablRead more...

 New runway capacity in the south-east England must meet the long-term needs of the Scottish economyRead more...

 2014 AWARDS - 8 Categories recognised H&I Business Excellence Friday 12 SeptembeRead more...

 Wednesday 24 September 2014, Edinburgh SCDI and The Federation of Small Businesses (FSB)&nbRead more...